prateek27w/Financial-Due-Diligence-Analytics--Case-Study-/README.md

 This project focuses specifically on **Performance Analysis** and **Executive Reporting**.

-Additional financial metrics such as Cost, Gross Profit, EBITDA, or Operating Margin were intentionally excluded due to the available source data structure and validation considerations.
+Additional financial metrics such as Cost, Total Profit, EBITDA, or Operating Margin were intentionally excluded due to the available source data structure and validation considerations.

 ---